 In China, food, clothing, housing, transportation (bicycle sharing system, taxi, public transport), education, and entertainment, all can be paid for by QR code.
 Therefore, from a consumer perspective, holding a mobile phone in hand, you can basically live a life in China without any problem, which is more useful than having cash on hand.

-China was the first to popularize its use and was in the lead with transactions worth $5.56 trillion in 2020 (source: iResearch), primarily because of popular social media platforms in China.
+QR codes accounted for over 90 percent of China's mobile payments, primarily because of popular social media platforms in China.
 The relatively lower cost of implementation for merchants is one reason that has led to people adopting QR codes for payments.
-A digitally advanced China was already ahead in online payments, and the people in China found it more convenient to point their phones at some black and white squares to access a website than type in a lengthy URL.
+A digitally advanced China was already ahead in online payments, and the people in China found it more convenient to point their phones at some black and white squares to access a website than to type in a lengthy URL.
 The use of the QR code has become widespread among small and large industries and individuals in China.

 Owing to QR codes, China ranks as the fastest growing country for mobile payments.
 However, payment is not the only benefit of using QR codes.

 10 current use cases of QR codes in China